Amphithrax aculeatus: Description

 Historically there has been uncertainty about whether Amphithrax aculeatus is the same species as Amphithrax verrucosus.
 In 2025, consensus tends toward accepting the two taxa as separate.
 Among other details separating the two similar taxa is that on Amphithrax aculeatus there are spines on the upper margin of the palm of its chelipeds (legs bearing the claws or chelae).
-Also, on each clawed legs' propodus (the segment composed of an immovable finger and palm) ofAmphithrax aculeatus there are two to three spines.
+Also, on each clawed legs' propodus (the segment composed of an immovable finger and palm) of Amphithrax aculeatus there are two to three spines.

 Distribution

 The GBIF map displaying occurrences of georeferenced records of the species documents its occurrence throughout the Caribbean region, including coastal northern South America, Central America and Mexico's Yucatan Peninsula, as well as southern Florida, USA; also there are scattered rare occurrences elsewhere in the Americas.

 Habitat

 In general, Amphithrax species occur among coral rocks and rubble, beneath sea anemones and in rock crevices in intertidal zones to subtidal zones of up to 60 meters depth (~200 feet).
 Pictures on this page portray an individual found in knee-deep water pooled inside a large, old pipe mostly collapsed from rusting, left over from digging a canal between the Gulf of Mexico and an estuary.